 As a result, we’ve seen the rise of the Chief Data Officer (CDO), and many companies are making a commitment to vigilance regarding the use of data in marketing and product development.

-But What Does A Chief Data Officer Do?
+But What Exactly Does A Chief Data Officer Do?

-Forrester surveyed 3,000 companies and found that 45% of companies have assigned someone to oversee data strategy.
-In younger companies, especially, data management may not always rise to the c-suite.
+Forrester surveyed 3,000 companies and found that 45% of companies have assigned someone to oversee data governance strategy.
+In younger companies, especially, data management may not always rise to a senior level c-suite role.
 Instead, this tends to become the responsibility of a Software Engineer, a Product Manager, a Head of Analytics, or a Growth Hacker.

 Identify opportunities for innovation across the entire customer journey.

-Develop and implement an enterprise-wide reporting solution for KPIs.
+Develop and implement an enterprise-wide reporting solution for metrics and KPIs.

 Meet regulatory demands and manage risk.

-Cultivate cross-functional relationships between business units to ensure insights become actionable.
+Cultivate cross-functional relationships between business units to ensure insights become actionable and drive desirable business outcomes.

 Ensure data is in a clean, consistent, accurate and actionable format for the rest of the company to easily use.